Clinical Pilates – Rehabilitation with a difference

-- aid in recovery and rehabilitation after injury
+- Aiding in the recovery and rehabilitation after an injury

-CP differs from other forms of Pilates offered in gym-based programs in the following ways:
+CP differs from other forms of Pilates in the following ways:

-- Based on the findings of the assessment a tailored programmed to meet your needs is designed.
+- Based on the findings of this assessment, a program is designed to meet your specific health needs.

-- The degree of difficulty of your exercise program increases over time at a rate that suits you and allows you to continue to develop and improve your functional ability.
+- The degree of difficulty designed into your exercise program increases over time at a rate that allows you to continue to develop and improve your functional ability.

 Benefits of Clinical Pilates

 There are many benefits to CP, as follows: